oracle/odpi/doc/src/private_structs/dpiVar.rst

 .. member:: dpiObjectType \*dpiVar.objectType

-    Specifies a pointer to a :ref:`dpiObjectType` structure which is used when the type of data represented by the variable is of type DPI_ORACLE_TYPE_OBJECT.
+    Specifies a pointer to a :ref:`dpiObjectType<dpiObjectType>` structure which is used when the type of data represented by the variable is of type DPI_ORACLE_TYPE_OBJECT.
 In all other cases this value is NULL.
 If specified, the reference is held for the duration of the variable's lifetime.